Robert Blum: Biography

 In 1845, the presence of John of Saxony stirred the masses and the military fired on them.
 At a turbulent meeting of armed citizens and students of Leipzig, Blum dissuaded them from storming the barracks, and urged conformity to the law.
 This resulted in his being elected a representative in Leipzig's government.

 Blum embraced the upheavals of 1848.
 He was one of the presidents of the preliminary parliament at Frankfurt which he dominated with his energy, imposing figure and pithy speeches.
 As a member of the succeeding parliament and leader of the left, he worked to contain the most radical elements.
 Blum's trustworthiness was questioned when the extreme leftist Arnold Ruge claimed Blum had moved toward his side.
 As the leader of the radical liberal faction, he strongly opposed the Malmö Treaty between Denmark and Prussia that abolished Schleswig-Holstein's democratically elected government.
 He was also one of the most vocal supporters of popular sovereignty.

-In October, when revolutionary fighting broke out in Vienna, Blum travelled there and joined the revolutionary forces.
+In October, when revolutionary fighting broke out in Vienna, Blum travelled there as part of a parliamentarian envoy and joined the revolutionary forces.
 On the surrender of the capital to Windischgrätz, Blum was arrested with several of his companions on 4 November.
 Brought before a military tribunal, he pleaded in vain his privileges as a deputy from the German Diet and was condemned to be hanged, a sentence which was changed to death by the bullet.
 He was executed on 9 November.
 His death became a symbol for the futility of Germany's 1848 rebellion; the day of his death marks the first of a series of events that led to November 9 being referred to as Germany's Schicksalstag (fateful day).

 His son Hans Blum was a noted writer and journalist.